PlanTL-GOB-ES/CUTEXT/README.md

 The main characteristics of CUTEXT are the following:
 * It is implemented in java, so it is multiplatform.
 It has been tested under Windows and Linux.
-* It is multilingual: It has been tested in English, Spanish, Catalan, and Galician.
-* It can be adapted easily to other languages by simply changing the lexical tag text file configuration.
+* It is multilingual: It has been tested in English, Spanish, Catalan, and Galician, and it can be adapted easily to other languages by simply changing the lexical tag text file configuration.
 * The entry documents can be in plain text or in pdf.
 * It can be executed in graphic mode or by console (command line).
 * It supports numerous configuration parameters, among the most important: the language, the tagger, the